wujian16/Cornell-MOE/README.md

 2. We extend the batch expected improvement (qEI) to the setting where derivative information is available [Wu et al, 2017][27].
 3. We implement batch knowledge gradient (qKG and dKG) in [Wu and Frazier, 2016][26] and [Wu et al, 2017][27] with and without derivative information.
 4. We implement the Bayesian/MCMC versions of qEI and qKG, which are more robust.
-5. We provide one example of optimizing Branin function using qKG in the folder kg_example.
+5. We provide one example of optimizing Branin function using qKG in the folder qkg_examples.
 6. The project is under active development.
 We are revising all the comments in the code, which will be ready soon.

 <p align="center">